 - Bake until heated through, about 15 minutes.

-Easy Broccoli Cheese Quiche
+Broccoli Quiche Recipe

 - 1 recipe Flaky Pie Crust Recipe or Gluten-Free Quiche Crust

 - 1 cup diced onion